Harnessing the Power of Businesses in Responding to the Global Refugee Crisis

 Through these partnerships, businesses have been supporting relief efforts in many ways beyond traditional philanthropy, from employing refugees to offering job training to leveraging technology for humanitarian solutions.

-This project aims to track these cross-sector partnerships; identify the barriers and challenges to forming, managing, and maintaining them; share best practices; and recommend ways to foster a more positive environment for collaboration.
+This project, funded by the US Department of State, aims to track these cross-sector partnerships; identify the barriers and challenges to forming, managing, and maintaining them; share best practices; and recommend ways to foster a more positive environment for collaboration.